mdnkv/expense-tracking/README.md

    - If you do not have a local Maven installation: ```./mvnw clean install```
 3. Run the fat jar ```java -Dspring.profiles.active=prod -jar target/expense-tracking-0.0.1-SNAPSHOT.jar```
 4. Open your browser and navigate to ```http://localhost:{YourPortNumber}```

+## Android Application

+This project has a companion Android application.
+This app is also an academic project, and I made a decision to leverage existing complex backend to be able to showcase advanced features in the app.

+You can check the Android app in [this github repository](https://github.com/mdnkv/expense-tracking-app)

 ## Author